Cajun Shrimp and Crab Gumbo with Rice and Okra Recipe

 The roux is the foundation of the gumbo broth, and it’s essential to get it right.
 To make a roux, you’ll need equal parts of flour and oil (or butter).
 Heat the oil in a large heavy pot over medium heat, then add the flour, stirring constantly to avoid burning.
 The roux should be cooked until it becomes a rich brown color, and it should have a nutty aroma.
 This can take anywhere from 10 to 30 minutes, depending on the heat and thickness of the pot.
 Once your roux is ready, add in the chopped vegetables and spices, and cook for a few more minutes until the vegetables are softened.

-See also Teriyaki Glazed Turkey Meatballs with Vegetable Stir-Fry and Rice Recipe
+See also Italian Meatballs and Tomato Rice Recipe

 Tips for Achieving the Perfect Consistency in Your Gumbo